Exposing your skin to the sun is essential

 How to tan

-Two ways to take the sun
+Two ways to sunbathe

-But, it's time-consuming, and you need to find a place to do it.
+However, it's time-consuming, and you need to find a place to do it.

 • Active tanning: I prefer remaining active while tanning.